coderefinery/python-progression/content/dependencies.md

 - While your project is still in progress, I often use latest versions and do not pin them.

+- When publishing the script or notebook, it is a good idea to pin the versions to ensure that the code can be run in the future.

 - Remember that at some point in time you will face a situation where newer versions of the dependencies are no longer compatible with your software.
 At this point you'll have to update your software to use the newer versions or to lock it into a place in time.

-- When publishing the script or notebook, it is a good idea to pin the versions to ensure that the code can be run in the future.

 ## Managing dependencies on a supercomputer

 - Additional challenges:
-  - Storage quotas: Do not install dependencies in your home directory.
+  - Storage quotas: **Do not install dependencies in your home directory**.
 A conda environment can easily contain 100k files.
   - Network file systems struggle with many small files.
 Conda environments often contain many small files.
 - Possible solutions:
   - Try [Pixi](https://pixi.sh/) (modern take on managing Conda environments) and